Akaiko1/Cytologick/README.md

    pip install -q git+https://github.com/tensorflow/examples.git
    ```

-6. Modify setting at config.py (debug config file with auxillary parameters, a subject to change later)
+6. Modify settings at config.py (debug config file with auxillary parameters, a subject to change later)

    **OPENSLIDE_PATH** is necessary!
-This is a path to your OpenSlide installation folder
+This is an absolute path to your OpenSlide installation folder

    ``` python
    #region General